BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 You can find the last PhaseIndex in the file in two ways, either by searching for PhaseIndex and navigating to the last instance of it, or by searching for TimelineSpeakers, which will be the next section of the file listed after the EffectComponents section, and will take you directly to the end of that section, allowing you to see the last PhaseIndex number.

 Remember, it's easiest to add to the end of the timeline in these files, rather than putting it somewhere in the middle.
-The placement of dialog phases in the timeline doesn't actually matter to the game when playing a scene.
+The placement of dialog phases in the timeline doesn't  matter to the game when playing a scene.
 The DialogsBinary file will be able to tell the game where to go!

 You'll be copying anything you add to the end of the EffectComponents section as well, so it'll help to have an easy way to navigate to it.